karaca-i/RegressionModel/README.md

 <h3 align="left">Languages and Tools</h3>
 <p align="left"> <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a> <a href="https://www.w3.org/html/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a>  <a href="https://flask.palletsprojects.com/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/pocoo_flask/pocoo_flask-icon.svg" alt="flask" width="40" height="40"/> </a> <a href="https://socket.io/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/socketio/socketio-icon.svg" alt="socketio" width="40" height="40"/> </a> <a href="https://getbootstrap.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/bootstrap/bootstrap-plain-wordmark.svg" alt="bootstrap" width="40" height="40"/> </a> <a href="https://www.chartjs.org" target="_blank" rel="noreferrer"> <img src="https://www.chartjs.org/media/logo-title.svg" alt="chartjs" width="40" height="40"/> </a> </p>

+## How to Use
+- **Linear:** The default features, including house size, number of bedrooms, and building age, are initially provided but can be customized by users as they see fit.
+For example, if you have a dataset of 100 house prices along with their feature information, your model will commence training based on this data, aiming to discover the most suitable model that fits the provided information.
+Throughout this training process, you can observe your model's progress in real-time, witnessing its continuous improvement.

+- **Parameters:** You also have the flexibility to adjust the **alpha** (learning rate) and **lambda** (regularization coefficient) parameters to observe their effects on your model.
+A lower learning rate may result in slower learning, requiring more time to attain a highly accurate model, while a higher learning rate may lead to issues like gradient descent divergence.
+It's your task to determine the optimal values for alpha and lambda that yield the best results for your model.

+- **Logistic:** This type of statistical model (also known as logit model) is often used for classification and predictive analytics.
+Logistic regression estimates the probability of an event occurring, such as voted or didn’t vote, has tumor or not, based on a given dataset of features.
+Since the outcome is a probability, the dependent variable (y) is bounded between 0 and 1.
+If the output is 0.8, then it means there is a %80 chance of being "True", depending on your output type.

+- **Start/Stop:** You may **pause** the process, inspect, and then keep going where you left off.

+- **Graphs:** Upper graph represents the model error (lower is better).
+Lower graph is your model's representation, if you set your variables wisely, then you should see it gets better every second (gets close to actual data).

+- **Predictions:** You may use your **trained model** to predict an output, and see how accurate that prediction is.

 ## Models
 The functions of all the subsequent models, depending on their feature counts, are derived by: